josephWoodland/beer.com/README.md

 This was another recurring issue to resolve.
 On each screen size, the grid would spill over from the section.
 Using overflow:none and adjusting the width and height of the columns and rows was the only fix.

+### Textarea of the form section

+I had trouble with the responsiveness of the area, and the alignment of the width of the box.
+I fixed this by deleting the amount of columns in the HTML code.
+Adding  `width: 100%` to fill the div and managed the width of the div in compared to the available screen width.

-### Known bugs
+## Known bugs

-       How it works section on a small number of mobile devices in landscape mode, can cut off a small part of an icon.
+- How it works section on a small number of mobile devices in landscape mode, can cut off a small part of an icon.

-       These issues can be fixed with time; give the likelihood of anyone viewing the website from these devices in landscape mode are incredibly small/unlikely.
+- These issues can be fixed with time; give the likelihood of anyone viewing the website from these devices in landscape mode are incredibly small/unlikely.
 With added time this could potentially be fixed by changing the height formatting to be written in view height instead of pixels.

-       In Firefox Submit button on the form is labeled Submit Query.
+- In Firefox Submit button on the form is labeled Submit Query.

-       Formatting for the search bar in the NavBar on the test iPhone, the border-radius is not formatting as on other devices and web browsers.
+- Formatting for the search bar in the NavBar on the test iPhone, the border-radius is not formatting as on other devices and web browsers.
 After researching the problem I still have not found a solution.

 <span id="#deployment"></span>